mrjestone/collably-cohort1/01_1STCOMMIT/README.md

-# Day 1: Your First Local Commit
+# Task 1: Your First Local Commit

 ### **Objective**
 By the end of this session, you will have created a local Git repository, added a file, and made your very first commit.
 You'll understand the basic workflow for saving your work like a professional developer.